 So, when I birthed a highly unpredictable, inconsistent baby, this essentially drove me

 a little crazy.
 BUT, he was also unable to get on a schedule until he was older (past 7 months, in fact!).
 I just had to deal and like many things you imagine go differently in your head before you actually have a baby, I had to adjust my thinking.

 Nope, he didn’t get hungry at the same times every day.

 Nope, he didn’t wake up at the same times every day.
 EVER.

-Nope, he couldn’t go 3 hours between breastfeeding sessions at a young age, like the books told me he could, and he NEVER got to 4 hours.
+Nope, he couldn’t go 3 hours between breastfeeding sessions at a young age, like the books told me he could.
+And he NEVER got to 4 hours between daytime feeds.
 EVER.
-(He can barely do it now and I suspect it’s a blood sugar thing.)
+(He can barely do it now!
+I suspect it’s a blood sugar thing.)

-Yet, I still had a “schedule” which I now call a “routine” of feeding him every X hours based on his age and abilities as well as sleep after Y hours, based on his behavior / sleepy cues, age, and sensitivity to over-tiredness (which got better as he got older).
-That doesn’t mean that if he was hungry sooner I would make him wait, or force-feed him if he wasn’t hungry until later (he rarely refused breastfeeding anyway!).
+Yet, I still had a “schedule” which I now call a “routine” of feeding him every X hours based on his age and abilities.
+The routine also included offering sleep after XX hours, based on his behavior / sleepy cues, age, and sensitivity to over-tiredness (which got better as he got older).
+That doesn’t mean that if he was hungry sooner I would make him wait, or force-feed him if he wasn’t hungry until later.
+(He rarely refused breastfeeding anyway!)

 Feed on demand or on a schedule?